FinancialPlanner1/BusinessCard/README.md

         <div class="section">
             <h2>What we do</h2>
             <p>If your business is ready to grow, it’s time to forecast.
-Carefully map out your goals, growth engines, and targets.
-Access to affordable business funding empowers business owners to prioritize sustainable growth, scale without jeopardizing day-to-day operations, and achieve long-term success.
+We carefully map out your goals, growth engines and targets.
+We give you access to affordable business funding which empower business owners to prioritize sustainable growth, scale without jeopardizing day-to-day operations and achieve long-term success.
 Our fair and flexible business funding products are purpose-built to protect your cash flow and keep your growth agenda on track.</p>
         </div>

         <div class="section">